rasmuserik/util/sprints.md

 - ElasticSearch service running with bibliographic data for materials with covers in brønd
 - Figured out which books in the dataset that have cover on bogpriser.dk
 - Merge `/bib` and `/bibdata` web services
-- Make semantic marked-up html on `/bib` be based on the new data set / data model.
+- Make semantic marked-up html on `/bib` be based on the new data set / data model (this is the base for showing bibliographic data later on).

 Productivity: Low - used a day on non-related computer science research (mainly programming language theory)